ABOUT VARIETY OF EASTERN TENNESSEE

 Much like the first Variety Tent in Philadelphia, Variety of Eastern Tennessee was born out of the spirit of helping children.
 Two children, Francine and Ryan who happen to be the children of parents within the entertainment industry, inspired the Eastern Tennessee chapter.
 Both children were born with special needs, but they also possess inspiring spirit and determination to overcome their disabilities.

-With the help of Regal Entertainment Group, led by Mike Campbell (Chairman of the Board) and Greg Dunn (President/COO), Francine and Ryan's inspiration culminated in the founding of the Eastern Tennessee chapter (Tent 81) of Variety in 2001.
+With the help of Regal Entertainment Group, led by Greg Dunn (President/COO) and Mike Campbell (Founder of Regal Cinemas, Inc.), Francine and Ryan's inspiration culminated in the founding of the Eastern Tennessee chapter (Tent 81) of Variety in 2001.
 The Variety organization is a long standing charity in the entertainment industry, whose mission is to help disadvantage or disabled children.
 (Pictured at right: Ryan and Francine)

-Since that fateful year, Chapter 81 has raised approximately $5 million in direct aid for Eastern Tennessee children who are either in crisis or otherwise cry out to us in special need.
-We have made donations to numerous groups including East Tennessee Children's Hospital, Emerald Youth Foundation, Second Harvest Food Bank, Mission of Hope, Imagination Library, FISH Hospitality Pantries, Empty Stocking Fund, Tennessee School for the Deaf, Katerpillar Kids Camp, Joni and Friends, Epilepsy Foundation, Big Brothers Big Sisters, Boy & Girls Club of the Tennessee Valley, Cerebral Palsy Center, Muscular Dystrophy Association, Youth Arts Alliance, Aid to Distressed Families of Appalachian Counties, Family Promise, Worship in the City, Ladies of Charity, Small Miracles, Columbus Home and Children's Emergency Shelter and individual children in need.
+Chapter 81 has raised over $9 million for children in Eastern Tennessee who are underprivileged, at risk or with special needs.
+Variety has made donations to numerous organizations who serve at risk children including Emerald Youth Foundation, Second Harvest Food Bank Back Pack for Kids Program, Mission of Hope, Imagination Library, CASA, Child Advocacy Centers of East Tennessee, FISH Hospitality Pantries, Empty Stocking Fund, Tennessee School for the Deaf, Katerpillar Kids Camp, Joni and Friends, Epilepsy Foundation, East Tennessee Technological Access Center "GoBabyGo Rocky Top", Big Brothers Big Sisters, Boy & Girls Clubs throughout Eastern Tennessee, Cerebral Palsy Center, Muscular Dystrophy Association, Youth Arts Alliance, Aid to Distressed Families of Appalachian Counties, Family Promise, Ladies of Charity, Small Miracles, Wesley House, Knox Youth Sports, Columbus Home and Children's Emergency Shelter.
+Working with Carr Rehab, Variety has also provided children with special needs with wheelchairs, walkers, ramps, and special adaptive bikes through our mobility program, Kids on the Go!

 Above Left: Children showing off their Variety tee-shirts, enjoying a very special Zoo Day at the Knoxville Zoo